Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Maintenance comparison

-In contrast, Dyson utilizes a “lifetime” filter, so technically, you don’t have to replace it as long as you clean it at suggested intervals.
+In contrast, Dyson utilizes a “lifetime” filter, so technically, you don’t have to replace it as long as you clean it at the suggested intervals.

 However, I’d still recommend buying extra filters to minimize downtime for both vacuums.